-The Everett plant is the largest manufacturing building in the world according to Boeing.
-Originally built in 1967 to produce the 747 jumbo jet, it now builds the 747, 767, 777, and the 787 in a building with 472 million cubic feet of space on nearly 100 acres of land.
+The Everett plant is the largest manufacturing building in the world, according to Boeing.
+Originally built in 1967 to produce the 747 jumbo jets, it now makes the 747, 767, 777, and the 787 in a building with 472 million cubic feet of space on nearly 100 acres of land.

 This post will jump to Boeing’s history in developing commercial jet aircraft.
 The jet age was almost over before it began after structural problems led to catastrophic accidents in the British-built de Havilland Comet, launched in 1952.

 But Boeing President William Allen and his management are said to have “ bet the company” on a vision that the future of commercial aviation was jets.
 In 1952, the board gave the go-ahead to commit $16 million of the company’s own money to build the pioneering 367-80, nicknamed the “Dash 80.”
 The Dash 80 prototype led to the four-engined commercial 707 jet and the military KC-135 tanker.
 In just two years, the 707 launched the commercial jet age.